GRDN-SVS/anonymizer-agent/README.md

 # Anonymizer Agent

 The Anonymizer agent is an independent compute unit inside the GRDN system.
-It is in charge of receiving votes through HTTP requests from the anonymity network, associating a nonce to each of them, encrypting its contents, storing the new encrypted vote inside a database, and then signling the Judge agent that the vote is ready to be examined.
+It is in charge of receiving HTTP requests, creating a nonce, storing it inside a database, and returning said nonce to the caller.

 ## Built With